Liberia: Education

 In 2010, the literacy rate of Liberia was estimated at 60.8% (64.8% for males and 56.8% for females).
 In some areas primary and secondary education is free and compulsory from the ages of 6 to 16, though enforcement of attendance is lax.
 In other areas children are required to pay a tuition fee to attend school.
 On average, children attain 10 years of education (11 for boys and 8 for girls).
 The country's education sector is hampered by inadequate schools and supplies, as well as a lack of qualified teachers.

 Higher education is provided by a number of public and private universities.
 The University of Liberia is the country's largest and oldest university.
 Located in Monrovia, the university opened in 1862.
 Today it has six colleges, including a medical school and the nation's only law school, Louis Arthur Grimes School of Law.

-In 2009, Tubman University in Harper, Maryland County was established as the second public university in Liberia.
+In 2009, Tubman University in Harper, Maryland County, was established as the second public university in Liberia.
 Since 2006, the government has also opened community colleges in Buchanan, Sanniquellie, and Voinjama.

-Due to student protests late in October 2018, newly elected president George M. Weah abolished tuition fees for undergraduate students in the public universities in Liberia.
+Due to student protests late in October 2018, newly elected president George Weah abolished tuition fees for undergraduate students in public universities in Liberia.